h0ssein2011/Restaurants-review-analysis/README.md

-### Scrapping restaurants feedback data And deploy NLP on customer comments in Persian(Farsi)
+### Scrapping restaurants revievs And deploy NLP on customer comments in Persian(Farsi)

 We want to deploy this image as an example in each restaurant's profile as our service by categorizing comments